 Geoscience BC Report 2014-04 presents the results of the TREK airborne magnetic survey flown by Aeroquest Airborne Ltd. (Aeroquest) in 2013.
 Helicopter-borne magnetic data from two large blocks within the greater TREK survey were purchased from Amarc Resources Ltd. prior to Aeroquest commencing the survey.
 As a result, Amarc’s Galileo and Hubble properties, were omitted from the TREK flight plan.
 Information for both the merged and original (unmerged) datasets are included within report 2014-04.
 The merged database includes only the mag channel from the fixed-wing tail sensor because the Amarc data only had single-sensor magnetic data to merge.
 The channels for the wingtip mag data and measured gradient can be found in the original dataset.

 Geoscience BC Report 2014-05 combines high resolution, helicopter-borne magnetic data in the TREK project area from RJK Explorations Ltd. (RJK) and Deveron (Greencastle) Resources Ltd. (Deveron) properties in the Blackwater District, Nechako Region.
-The magnetic surveys total 1,584 line kilometres and 1,450 line kilometres, respectively, and each were flown using 100 m line spacing.
+The magnetic surveys total 1,584 line km and 1,450 line km, respectively, and each were flown using 100 m line spacing.
 Despite their relatively small sizes, the surveys were purchased because of their high quality and their location within an area of high interest.
 It should be noted that the acquisition of electromagnetic (EM) data was the primary purpose of these surveys.
 As a result, the acquisition drape was as close to the ground surface as possible consistent with safe operation of the EM system, and the resulting drape may not be as smooth as it would be if the magnetometer was the primary sensor.